|

 finally receive their Halloween stock only to find yourself short of cash?
 Or had some unforeseen

 event drain your pocket book at the last minute?
-The key is to start building your
+The key is to build your

 Halloween can be a difficult task, and with only two months